 You don’t need to be debt-free to buy a home, but you may have trouble getting a loan if you have too much debt.
 Calculate your DTI ratio and compare your monthly debts to your gross income.
 Pay down more of your debt before you buy a home if your DTI ratio is higher than 50%.

-Also, make sure your financial situation is stable before you invest in a home.
+Additionally, make sure your financial situation is stable before you invest in a home.
 You might want to be sure you’re on a solid repayment plan, have funds for a down payment (plus an emergency fund) and are contributing toward retirement before you shop for a loan.
-You might also want to increase your income or lower your debt before you apply for a loan.

 See What You Qualify For